LeoFC97/deliveryMuch/README.md

 ### Installing

 First, you'll clone the repository from github.
-Then, open the folder you just cloned - make sure you docker service is running.
+Then, open the folder you just cloned - make sure your docker service is running.
-Run docker-compose build to create the container, and, to finish, run docker-compose up to start the container.
+Run docker-compose build to create the container, and, to finish it off, run docker-compose up to start the container.
 With these steps, the environment should be running smoothly at localhost:3333.

 ```